Getting an Interview

 - Database Administrator (1)

-I applied online and the process took 3 weeks - interviewed at Epsilon in June 2014.
+I applied online.
+The process took 3 weeks – interviewed at Epsilon (Irving, TX (US)) in June 2014.

 I was contacted by email by HR and then the recruiter I was assigned to did not reach out.
 A week later I was sent a follow up email and I said I had not heard from the recruiter.
 Recruiter called at 8am on a Monday and I called within 5 minutes later and no response.
 On that Friday, I called again to follow up and he said my resume looked good and he was asking a team if they wanted to interview me.
 A week went by and no call, so I called him again and he said they were interested and they wanted to schedule an interview.
 There was no qualifying or interviewing from HR.
 So far I have called to follow up each time- the HR recruiter did not call me.